weenhanceit/relationships/has-many-through.md

 rails g migration create_sections short_name:string session:belongs_to course:belongs_to
 ```
 ### Model
+Do not put `autosave: true` on the `belongs_to` side of the association.
+Join records will get saved without the ID of one side of the association
+(which shouldn't even pass validation but it does),
+and that association is effectively lost.
 ```
 ##
 # Represents a course for a particular group of students,
 # given at a particular session.
 There may be mulitple instances of a course
 # given during a session.
-class Section < ApplicationRecord belongs_to :session, inverse_of: :sections, autosave: true belongs_to :course, inverse_of: :sections, autosave: true
+class Section < ApplicationRecord belongs_to :session, inverse_of: :sections
+  belongs_to :course, inverse_of: :sections
-  has_many :enrollments, inverse_of: :section, autosave: true
-  has_many :students, through: :enrollments end
+  has_many :enrollments, inverse_of: :section, autosave: true, dependent: :destroy has_many :students, through: :enrollments end
 ```